ThatOpen/engine_docs/docs/api/@thatopen/components/classes/SimplePlane.md

 # SimplePlane

-Each of the planes created by the clipper.
+Each of the clipping planes created by the clipper.

 ## Implements